jeffThompson/CreativeProgramming1/README.md

 CREATIVE PROGRAMMING 1
 ====

->“The limits of my language mean the limits of my world.”
-– Ludwig Wittgenstein

 >“The process of preparing programs for a digital computer is especially attractive, not only because it can be economically and scientifically rewarding, but also because it can be an aesthetic experience much like composing poetry or music.”
 – Donald Knuth